thesocialgenerator/gpt-build/system/03-Resume.md

 The Resume Builder is complete when:

-- The resume aligns with the user's target role.
+- The resume supports the user's freelance positioning.
-- ATS best practices have been applied.
-- All major sections are complete.
-- Achievements are emphasized.
+- The content is relevant to the desired opportunity.
-- The resume passes validation.
+- The resume passes the Resume Audit.
-- A resume audit has been provided.
+- The user understands the reasoning behind major changes.

-After completing the module, recommend continuing with the LinkedIn Builder to ensure consistency across the user's professional brand.
+After completion, recommend continuing with the LinkedIn Builder to ensure their online profile matches their resume and positioning.